How to use this site

 Work in birds shows that heightened parental cortisol load increases offspring fear response and HPA reactivity without direct exposure to upregulating conditions, demonstrating that hyperexcitability itself is a transgenerational trait rather than a random developmental anomaly (Oluwagbenga et al., 2025).

-- reduced inhibitory tone
+• reduced inhibitory balance

-- faster calcium-ROS coupling and
+• faster calcium-ROS coupling

-- lower thresholds for metabolic activation
+• lower thresholds for metabolic activation

 Cellular Excitation and Redox Coupling

-Excitation.
-Stress raises activity in NMDA, AMPA, and mGluR5 receptors (Yuen et al., 2009).
-Cortisol activates SGK1 and Rab4, increasing receptor trafficking to the membrane (Yuen et al., 2011).
 In the amygdala, glucocorticoids increase the excitability of principal basolateral neurons, demonstrating that GR activation directly shifts fear circuitry into a higher gain state (Duvarci and Paré, 2007).

-Damage and remodeling.
+5. Damage and remodeling.
 Excess ROS oxidize membranes and DNA, activate autophagy, and induce redox sensitive transcription through HIF-1α and c-Myc (Magdaleno Roman and Chapa González, 2024); (Khan et al., 2024).

 Stress Enhancement